Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-lpr-sample/README.md

 * You should see output from the Azure IoT Hub when you run the YoloV3 sample, and see the corresponding videos in your output video folder
 * You will need to ask Mahesh for the password to his ACR.
 Without this, you will not be able to pull the required container image for the AI module

 If you have done the above correctly, this sample should take ~30 minutes.
 The hefty part of this is waiting for your device to finish downloading the Docker image containing the license plate detection and recognition.
-You will first run a script (or download content if working from VS Code), download the sample video, update your .env file, and then run the sample!
+You can choose option 1: run a script in the cloud to automate the process, or option 2: deploy from VS Code

+## Download the sample video
+Regardless of whether you choose option 1 or option 2, you must do the following:
+* Download the lprtestvideo.mkv file and put it in your local share that you used for the YoloV3 sample.
+This is meant to simulate a RTSP stream.
+	* If you wish to use a different share, you must update your .env file to match
+	* Don't rename the lprtestvideo.mkv file unless you plan to change it in the lprInstanceSet.json file!

 ### Option 1: run the script in the cloud ###
 First thing you must do, is modify the .env file (found in lva-sample-on-ase/edge-deployment/.env) in the cloud.
 Change the following two variables to use Mahesh's registry (you must obtain